nqmn/adddosdn/dataset_generation/README.md

     -   `Label_multi`: This column provides a multi-class label indicating the specific type of traffic or attack (e.g., 'normal', 'syn_flood', 'udp_flood', 'icmp_flood', 'ad_syn_flood', 'ad_udp_flood', 'ad_icmp_flood', 'ad_multi_vector').
 This is useful for fine-grained classification tasks.
     -   `Label_binary`: This column provides a binary label for traffic classification, where `0` indicates 'normal' traffic and `1` indicates any type of 'attack' traffic.
 This is suitable for binary classification (anomaly detection) models.

 -   `ryu_flow_features.csv`: A CSV file containing flow statistics polled from the Ryu controller.
 This dataset provides **flow-level features** directly from the SDN controller, making it suitable for real-time anomaly detection and control plane analysis.
+It contains **13 features** including the labels.
     -   `timestamp`: The timestamp when the flow statistics were polled.
     -   `datapath_id`: The unique identifier of the OpenFlow switch (DPID).
     -   `flow_id`: A unique identifier for the flow (Ryu's cookie).